countr/website/content/docs/01-features/01-flows.md

 <br/>

-In the first step, the editor will give you an overview of the flow creation process and what to expect.
-In the second step, you'll be able to choose one or more triggers that will activate the flow.
-In the third step, you'll be able to choose one or more actions that will be performed when the flow is triggered.
-In the fourth step, you'll be able to add optional details to the flow, such as a name and description.
+First, the editor will give you an overview of the flow creation process and what to expect.

+Next, you'll be able to choose one or more triggers that will activate the flow.

+After this, you'll be able to choose one or more actions that will be performed when the flow is triggered.

+Finally, you'll be able to add optional details to the flow, such as a name and description before saving.

 Once you've completed all four steps, your flow will be created and ready to use.
 You can view your flows using the `/flows list` command, and you can edit or delete a flow using the `/flows edit` and `/flows delete` commands, respectively.